To allow users to sign in quickly and reduce authentication errors, the Veeva CRM app supports the following authentication methods:

 See Delegated Authentication for more information.

-Beginning on February 1, 2022, Salesforce requires customers to enable multi-factor authentication (MFA) in order to access Salesforce.
+Beginning in Q2 2023, originally February 2022, Salesforce will require customers to enable multi-factor authentication (MFA) in order to access Salesforce.
 MFA is available at no extra cost and provides the highest level of security for Veeva CRM.
 See the Salesforce announcement for more information.

 Veeva CRM was reviewed and tested with Salesforce MFA enabled.
-Veeva CRM on Online, iOS, Windows, and WeChat platforms all support MFA without configuration changes.
+Veeva CRM on Browser, iOS, Windows, and WeChat platforms all support MFA without configuration changes.